Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Design of Learner and Reasoner

 \subsection{Reasoner: Zones Discovery}

-We adopt a simple BMC-styled\footnote{The reasoner may resemble other reasoning-based CHC solvers like IC3.} logical reasoning procedure for inferring safe and unsafe zones in our tool.
-It serves as the \textit{reasoner} of our instance of \name.
-The reasoner is not expected to reason about a complete hypothesis, but to provide a ``partial solution'' in the format of safe and unsafe zones, which collaborates well with the learner.
-In our tool, the reasoner initializes the zones, expands the zones through image (or pre-image) computation, and does UNSAT checking\footnote{See Appendix for details.}.
-The zones summarize the information within a bounded number of transitions.
+For the \textit{reasoner}, we adopt a simple BMC-styled logical reasoning procedure for inferring safe and unsafe zones in our instance of \name.
+The role of the reasoner is not to deduce a complete hypothesis but to furnish a ``partial solution'' in the form of safe and unsafe zones, collaborating well with the learner.
+The zones condense information within a bounded number of transitions.
+In our tool, the reasoner initializes the zones, expands the zones through image (or pre-image) computation, and does UNSAT checking.